ropensci/rdatacite/cran-comments.md

 ---

-This version fixes a problem in the test suite causing a R CMD CHECK failure on R devel linux.
+This version changes maintainers from Scott Chamberlain to Bianca Kramer

 Thanks!
-Scott Chamberlain
+Bianca Kramer